 Throughout the IBDP, students are also asked to complete internal assessments for most courses.
 Common to both Standard Level and Higher Level courses, the goal of this type of paper is to determine if students are capable of demonstrating the internal assessment criteria in relation to the fieldwork research question.

-In parallel to the Extended Essay, teacher assessments are also used for most courses, which include:
+Teacher marked Internal Assessments are also used for most courses, which include:

 - oral work in languages